efstathiosntonas/react-native-style-libraries-benchmark/README.md

 Original reproducer was created by @tj-mc: https://github.com/tj-mc/styled-components-native-perf-reproducer

-This is an Expo App reproducer to demonstrate the performance difference between using popular style libraries, and built-in styling.
+This is an Expo App reproducer to demonstrate the performance difference between using popular style libraries and react-native built-in styling.

 Tests include React Native `StyleSheet`, Styled Components v6, Tamagui, NativeWind and Shopify Restyle

-**Note**: NativeWind injects code on the react-native View component via the babel plugin `nativewind/babel`.
-Don't know if this impacts

 ### ***Note: Test scores may vary between different machines with different hardware***